Student Docent Program

-The Student Docent Program is a partnership between PAFA and select schools in which 7th - 12th grade students are trained to become tour guides for their classmates during a museum visit.
+The Student Docent Program is a partnership between PAFA and select schools in which students grades 7–12 are trained to become tour guides for their classmates during a museum visit.
 Over the course of several weeks, Student Docents hone their observation, critical thinking, leadership, and presentations skills while learning inquiry-based tour strategies.

 Participating schools receive: